madafron02/Trivia-OOP-Project/README.md

 - use command "gradlew bootRun" to start the server
 - use command "gradlew run" to start the client

+## Preventing and handling errors
+If there are no players in the database, you can not open the all-time leaderboard

 ## Copyright / License (opt.)
 Copyright 2021 Delft University of Technology \
 \